edstott/issie-synth/README.md

     git pull

 ## Usage
-1. Generate a verilog output of your project from Issie with Sheet → Write design as Verilog
+1. Generate a verilog output of your project from Issie with Sheet → Write design as Verilog.
+Select the option 'Write Synthesis Verilog'
 2. Run `./issie-synth.sh <path to project directory>`

 Some examples are included: